Covenant Presbyterian Church - Charlotte, NC

 6:30 - 7:30 p.m.
 Jubilate Choir for 4-5 grades (Room EW 315) and B.L.A.S.T for 1-3 graders (Room EW 207)

 B.L.A.S.T is a gathering time where children enjoy learning Bible stories, important scripture passages, and fun activities like making prayer bracelets.
 B.L.A.S.T will be offered in coordination with Children's Choir (either before or after, depending on age group) and teachers will transition students from one to the other, giving parents the chance to fully engage in adult programming from 5:45 p.m. to 7:30 p.m.
-For more information email Heather Potter.

 Hannah’s Heart

-Meets the second Wednesday of the month
+Second Wednesday of the Month

 Contact Katherine Kerr with questions.